 Canon EOS Rebel T6i Digital SLR

 Canon’s immensely popular Rebel line has successfully served the needs of entry-level DSLR buyers for years, and with its latest iteration brings some changes.
 Canon has opted to split the Rebel line into two different models, the EOS Rebel T6i and the EOS Rebel T6s.
-These two cameras are very similar to each other, both sharing the same internal components.
-However, the slightly more expensive T6s has been designed to appeal to a more advanced photographer.
+These two cameras are very similar to each other, both sharing the same internal components but the slightly more expensive T6s has been designed to appeal to the more advanced breed of photographer.

-Both cameras feature an articulating screen, as well as built-in WiFi and near field communications (NFC) capability.
-As to be expected, both cameras produce identical results with excellent image quality even in more challenging shooting conditions.
-Overall, the T6i and T6s both offer a big update over the previous T5i but it has made some ergonomic sacrifices; it’s generally worth spending a little more on the T6s if you can.
+Both cameras feature an articulating screen, as well as built-in WiFi and NFC.
+As to be expected, both cameras produce identical results: excellent image quality even in more challenging conditions.
+Overall, the T6i and T6s both offer a big update over the previous T5i.
+The T6i primarily makes ergonomic sacrifices, and so it’s generally worth spending a little more on the T6s if you can.